FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 My side quest is to use as few dockers and yaml lines as possible. *Because it's all fucking terrible, and it should burn!*

 I'll set up the environment with Hetzner and Cloudflare, making it easy for others to replicate.
-This series shows how simple it is to switch providers or even move to a self-hosted setup.
+This series shows how simple it is to switch providers or move to a self-hosted setup.

 Let's get started!